-The normal exercise of supervisory responsibilities, i.e.

-- performance reviews

-- direction

-- counseling

-- disciplinary action

-Social interactions, jokes and bantering if:

-Mutually acceptable; respectful; no negative impact on others

-Disagreements, misunderstandings, miscommunication, or unresolved conflict.
+- It is NOT the normal exercise of supervisory responsibilities, i.e. - performance reviews - direction - counseling - disciplinary action - It is NOT social interactions, jokes and bantering if: - Mutually acceptable; respectful; no negative impact on others - It is NOT disagreements, misunderstandings, miscommunication, or unresolved conflict.